 Chapter 1.
-Introduction
+Introduction 1

 Purpose and Previous U.S. Preventive Services Task Force Recommendation 1

 Condition Definition

 Prevalence and Burden of Disease/Illness 2

 Etiology and Natural History 2

-Risk Factors
+Risk Factors 4

 Rationale for Screening/Screening Strategies 5

-Interventions/Treatment 5
+Interventions/Treatment

 Current Clinical Practice in the United States 6

 Recommendations of Other Groups 6

 Chapter 2.
 Methods

-Key Questions and Analytic Framework 8
+Key Questions and Analytic Framework

-Key Questions 8
+Key Questions

-Contextual Questions 8
+Contextual Questions

-Search Strategies 8
+Search Strategies

-Study Selection 9
+Study Selection

 Data Abstraction and Quality Rating

 Data Synthesis

 External Review

 Chapter 3.
-Results
+Results 10

 Key Question 1.
-What Are the Benefits of Screening for Dyslipidemia in Asympton
+What Are the Benefits of Screening for Dyslipidemia in Asymptomatic

-Adults Ages 21 to 39 Years on CHD- or CVA-Related Morbidity or Mortality or Al
+Adults Ages 21 to 39 Years on CHD- or CVA-Related Morbidity or Mortality or All-Cau

 Mortality?

 Key Question 2.
-What Are the Harms of Screening for Dyslipidemia in Asymptoma
+What Are the Harms of Screening for Dyslipidemia in Asymptomatic Ac

 Ages 21 to 39 Years?
+10

 Key Question 3.
-What Is the Diagnostic Yield of Alternative Screening Strategies (e
+What Is the Diagnostic Yield of Alternative Screening Strategies for

-Universal vs. Risk-Based Screening) for Dyslipidemia in Asymptomatic Adults Age
+Dyslipidemia in Asymptomatic Adults Ages 21 to 39 Years?

-Years?

 Key Question 4.
-What Are the Benefits of Treatment (e.g., Drug or Lifestyle Interve
+What Are the Benefits of Treatment in Adults Ages 21 to 39 Years on C

-Adults Ages 21 to 39 Years on CHD- or CVA-Related Morbidity or Mortality or Al
+or CVA-Related Morbidity or Mortality or All-Cause Mortality?

-Mortality?

 Summary

-10
+Evidence

 Key Question 5.
-What Are the Benefits of Delayed Versus Immediate Treatment in
+What Are the Benefits of Delayed Versus Immediate Treatment in Adult

-Ages 21 to 39 Years With Dyslipidemia on CHD- or CVA-Related Morbidity or Mo •
+Ages 21 to 39 Years With Dyslipidemia on CHD- or CVA-Related Morbidity or Mortalit

 All-Cause Mortality?

 Key Question 6.
-What Are the Harms of Drug Treatment for Dyslipidemia in Asym
+What Are the Harms of Drug Treatment for Dyslipidemia in Asymptoms

 Adults Ages 21 to 39 Years?

 Contextual Question 1.
-What Are the Benefits of Drug Treatment in Adults Ages 21
+What Are the Benefits of Drug Treatment in Adults Ages 21 to 39

-Years on Intermediate Outcomes (e.g., Lipid Levels, Atherosclerosis)?
+Years on Intermediate Outcomes?

 Contextual Question 2.
-How Do Lipid Levels Change Over Time in Adults Ages 21
+How Do Lipid Levels Change Over Time in Adults Ages 21 to 39

 Years?

 Chapter 4.
 Discussion

-Summary of Review Findings 13
+Summary of Review Findings

-Limitations 14
+Limitations

-Emerging Issues/Next Steps
+Emerging Issues/Next Steps 14

-Relevance for Priority Populations
+Relevance for Priority Populations 14

 Future Research

 Conclusions 14

-References
+References 15